ZhexinLiang/CLIP-LIT/README.md

 After the data and the initial model weights are prepared, you can use the command to change the training data path, fine-tune the prompt and train the model.

-If you don't want to download the initial prompt pair, you can train without the initial checkpoints using the command below.
+If you don't want to download the initial prompt pair, you can train without the initial checkpoints using the command below. (not recommended)

 ### Commands
 Example usage: